-Visual Communications Club is a mash up of design and communications.
+Visual Communication Club is a mash up of design and communication.
 Our events and motives are all centered around art and visual communication.
-This year we plan on having lots of fun with a creative mixture of art, design, and communications.
+This year we plan on having lots of fun with a creative mixture of art, design, and communication.
 Some of our event include: photo shoots, art galleries, plays, and sketch night.

 President: Anna-Marie Vargas (firstname.lastname@example.org)